bhaskar-anil429/Onion-Omega-Current-Monitoring/README.md

 # Onion-Omega-Current-Monitoring-
-enegry monitoring using Onion omega
+Current monitoring using Onion omega tested on onion omega 1